1,645 acres | 1 Mile of Trail

 8 a.m.– 4:30 p.m.

-The Village of Brookdale was established on February 8, 1848 with the plan to have the Illinois and Wisconsin Railroad extend its tracksfrom Cary, through Brookdale then north to Janesville, Wisconsin.
+The Village of Brookdale was established on February 9, 1848 with the plan to have the Illinois and Wisconsin Railroad Company extend its tracks from Cary, through Brookdale and Chemung, to Janesville, Wisconsin.
 A disagreement with the railroad company caused the owners to bypass Brookdale.
-On February 15, 1856, the village was formally abandoned.
+(One account states the argument was between a survey engineer from the railroad and an employee of the S.S.
+Parker hotel in Chemung over the price of cigars.)
+On February 15, 1856, only eight years after it was founded, the village was formally abandoned.